Educational-Tools/Linux-Manual/docs/lmde/download.md

 ### Why use Cinnamon?

-Cinnamon is the default desktop environment for LMDE, and here’s how it compares to other options:
+[Cinnamon](https://en.wikipedia.org/wiki/Cinnamon_(desktop_environment)) is the default desktop environment for LMDE, and here’s how it compares to other options:

-- GNOME: It has many features but needs a powerful computer to run smoothly.
+- [GNOME](https://en.wikipedia.org/wiki/GNOME): It has many features but needs a powerful computer to run smoothly.
 Cinnamon offers a similar look but works much faster, even on older systems.
-- MATE: MATE is lightweight and works well on older computers, but it doesn’t have as many modern features as Cinnamon.
+- [MATE](https://en.wikipedia.org/wiki/MATE_(desktop_environment)): MATE is lightweight and works well on older computers, but it doesn’t have as many modern features as Cinnamon.
 Cinnamon strikes a great balance between speed and features.
-- LXQt: LXQt uses fewer resources, but it’s too simple for most people.
+- [LXQt](https://en.wikipedia.org/wiki/LXQt): LXQt uses fewer resources, but it’s too simple for most people.
 Cinnamon is easier to use and has more features.
-- XFCE: XFCE is lightweight and stable, but its development is slower and it doesn’t have as many built-in tools as Cinnamon.
+- [XFCE](https://en.wikipedia.org/wiki/Xfce): XFCE is lightweight and stable, but its development is slower and it doesn’t have as many built-in tools as Cinnamon.
 Cinnamon feels more complete and polished.
-- KDE: KDE has improved a lot and is now lightweight, but it can feel too complicated for beginners.
+- [KDE](https://en.wikipedia.org/wiki/KDE): KDE has improved a lot and is now lightweight, but it can feel too complicated for beginners.
 Cinnamon is designed to be simple and easy to use, making it perfect for schools and everyday use.